Psychological and Behavioural Sciences

 As we have a relatively large number of PBS students, as well as those who opt to take Psychology within the Natural Sciences degree, within HSPS, or within the Education degree, there will always be those here who share your fascination with the subject, and who will come to it from a wide variety of approaches, enriching the study of psychology and behaviour in Homerton.

 Application to PBS is the same as for other subjects in Cambridge, The UCAS deadline is early (15th October) and there will be a short supplementary admissions questionnaire (SAQ) to fill in online as soon as we get your UCAS form.
 PBS has opted to use a pre-interview admissions assessment to be taken at an authorised centre local to them (for a lot of applicants, this will be their school/college).

 Section 1: Thinking Skills Assessment (CT/PS).
 Plus either Part B Mathematics and Biology or Part C Reading Comprehension (80 minutes)

 Section 2: Essay/text response (40 minutes)

-You must be registered in advance (separately to your UCAS application) to take the assessment – the registration deadline is Sunday 15 October 2017.
+You must be registered in advance (separately to your UCAS application) to take the assessment – the registration deadline is 15 October in the year of application.
+The assessment is taken in the October of the year of application.
 Your assessment centre must register you for the pre-interview assessment; you’re not able to register yourself.
-See the written assessments page for information about assessment centres and registration.
+See the admissions assessments page for information about the date, assessment centres and registration.